 However, one simulation (performed in Brussels only) showed that when the accessibility is improved only within the urban centre, then the effect of the measure is to make the urban centre more attractive both for households and for economic activities.
 In fact, the measure simulated was an increase of the commercial speed of the surface public transport within the Brussels-Capital Region.
-Therefore, in the same way, a reduction of the fare only within the urban centre.
+Therefore, in the same way, a reduction of the fare only within the urban centre should improve the attractiveness of the urban centre.